 It is still debatable though that this luxurious amount of memory buffer is not very helpful, for such a low-end product, in gaming but in certain applications, it still has its advantages.
 MSI has used two fans on this low-profile design and a heat-sink big enough to dissipate the heat efficiently.
 Also, a single-slot design is being used in combination with two display outputs.

 RX 550 is among the most attractive products in the low-end graphics card market due to its low price and still having suitable performance while providing rich features.
 MSI has used military-class-4 components on this graphics which ensure great life expectancy.
+This graphics card provides an HDMI port and a DVI port for display and consumes around 50-watts at full load.

 A half-height bracket is also included in the accessories for usage with SFF based systems.
 While it requires a costly G-Sync monitor to take advantage of G-Sync technology on the Nvidia’s side, AMD users can enjoy the stutter-free experience with the FreeSync technology as long as the GPU is providing enough frames per second.